aiven/aiven-docs/docs/products/dragonfly/howto/migrate-ext-redis-df-console.md

 Before starting the migration process, ensure the following:

-- A target Aiven for Dragonfly service set up and ready.
+- Confirm a target Aiven for Dragonfly service set up and ready.
 For more information, see [Get started with Aiven for Dragonfly®](/docs/products/dragonfly/get-started).
 - Source database information:
   - **Hostname or connection string:** The public hostname,